 - 4 Anchovy Fillets

-- ½-1 teaspoon Salt or to taste Add after anchovies and adjust as needed
+- ½ teaspoon Salt (Add after anchovies and adjust to taste as needed)

 - 6 drops Hot Sauce (Tobasco)